yitzchak/nontrivial-gray-streams/README.md

 Writes an end of line, as for [CL:TERPRI][].
 Returns NIL.
 The default method does `(STREAM-WRITE-CHAR stream #\NEWLINE)`.

+> The default method described in the proposal should probably be only
+> for fundamental-character-output-stream since non-bivalent binary
+> streams do not have a concept of columns.
+In this case any signaled
+> error would be appropriate including NO-APPLICABLE-METHOD.

 ## STREAM-FRESH-LINE
 [Generic Function]